FilterVCF

 - minavgmapq=0.0

-- Ignore variants with lower average mapq.
-Mean mapping quality across all reads supporting the variant.
+- Ignore variants with lower average mapping quality.
+Mean mapping quality across all supporting reads.
 Default: 0.0.

 - minallelefraction=0.0